Programme and Event Booklets

 This session will contain concepts and projects that have a sample return to Earth element to the mission architecture.
 The focus will be on the entry, descent, and landing aspect of the sample return phase, especially how the spacecraft and science instrumentations are designed to handle the planetary protection requirements and the high reliability expected of sample return to Earth.
 Contributions discussing sample acquisition systems and sample curation on Earth are also welcome.

-Solar System Exploration – Mercury, Venus, Giant Planets, and Titan
+Solar System Exploration I – Mercury, Venus, Giant Planets, and Titan

-Conveners: Dave Atkinson, Thibault Cavalie, Jacob Izraelevitz, and Olivier Mousis
+Conveners: Thibault Cavalie, Jacob Izraelevitz, and Olivier Mousis

 The Solar System Exploration Session solicits papers addressing the science and science drivers, technologies, instrumentation, entry conditions, entry and deceleration systems, descent vehicle systems, and in-situ mission concepts for entry probe, lander, and aerobotic exploration of the extreme environments found at Mercury, Venus, the gas and ice giant planets, and Titan.
 Papers addressing lessons learned and results from previous missions are also welcomed.

-Conveners: Clara O’Farrell, Michael Wright, Julia Kowalski, and Al Witkowski
+Conveners: Clara O’Farrell, Michael Wright, Julia Kowalski, Al Witkowski and Aaron Stehura

 This session will focus on modeling and simulation advancements for planetary probes including: entry, descent and landing, computational fluid dynamics (CFD), guidance, navigation and control (GNC), materials and thermal protection systems (TPS) modeling, decelerator systems, surface operations, integrated/optimized capabilities, and related disciplines.
 Current work in testing and demonstration techniques, model validation, and diagnostics, are also a major component of this session.
 Work that is advancing the state-of-the-art of the current scientific theories, capabilities or technologies, or comparing or leveraging both testing and computational models including data-driven modeling, is especially relevant.
 Preference for talks should be regarding the application of models, simulations, ground testing, flight tests, and validation directly related to entry, descent, and landing missions and proposals instead of general model development.